sunknudsen/privacy-guides/how-to-create-encrypted-paper-backup/README.md

 ## Signed releases

-Signed releases are available bellow.
+Signed releases are available below.

 I’ve invested over one hundred hours into this guide.